kfarnsworth/nn/README.md

 - Add the directory `web` as site you can hit for your http server.

 ### Traning data files
-There is a large MNIST number training binary file called out in `training/mnist-training-binary.json`.
-The binary file it huge and is located here: <to add web link to binary files>.
+There is a large MNIST number training binary file called out in `training/mnist-training-binary.json.

 ##Usage
 - Run this in a window: `./bin/nn`
-- From browser go to `http://<your-site>/nn`
+- From browser go to `http://<your-site>/nnweb`

 ##Config Network